 Focus more on the tone of the description when it comes to service and less on obvious, uncreative words like “professional,” “excellent,” and “expertise.”

 Better Product & Service Descriptions Means Better Sales

 If you’re serious about improving your product and service descriptions, implement the tips we’ve covered in the article.

 - Your descriptions will be clear and concise.
-By using simple language, a tone of voice that resonates with your customers, and a tested copywriting framework, your product and service descriptions will have a bigger impact on your target audience.
+By using simple language, a tone of voice that resonates with your customers, and a tested copywriting framework, your product and service descriptions will have a more significant impact on your target audience.

 - You’ll build trust.
 Because your descriptions are easy to understand, your audience will find what you’re saying to be highly relevant.
 This will increase your audience’s trust in you.

-- You will increase your conversions.
-The benefit of high-quality product or service descriptions is that they will directly impact the behavior of your audience, turning many of them into customers.
+- You’ll increase your conversions.
+The benefit of high-quality product or service descriptions is that they will directly impact your audience’s behaviour, turning many of them into customers.